Cochin Shipyard: INS Anvesh

 CSL, in collaboration with DRDO built INS Anvesh, a missile range instrumentation ship to be used as a Floating Test Range for India's ballistic missile defence program.
 Its construction was awarded to CSL in 2015 and was laid down by 2016.
 It was commissioned into Naval service on 11 March 2022.

-Mahe-class Corvette
+Mahe-class corvette

 CSL and GRSE are building the ships of the ASW-SWC class for the Indian Navy.
-The ships built at Kochi by CSL are called Mahe class and those built by GRSE are called Arnala Class.On 30 April 2019, the MoD and CSL signed the contract, valued at ₹6,311 crore for the construction of eight ships within a deadline of 84 months On 1 December 2020, CSL initiated the project's construction, with the steel-cutting of the first ASW-SWC vessel,the INS Mahe.
+The ships built at Kochi by CSL are called Mahe class and those built by GRSE are called Arnala Class.On 30 April 2019, the MoD and CSL signed the contract, valued at ₹6,311 crore for the construction of eight ships within a deadline of 84 months.
+On 1 December 2020, CSL initiated the project's construction, with the steel-cutting of the first ASW-SWC vessel, the INS Mahe.

-Aadesh-class Fast Patrol Vessel
+Aadesh-class patrol vessel

 CSL has built 20 FPVs for the Indian Coast Guard.The ships have been designed by M/s Smart Engineering & Design Solutions (SEDS) in Kochi.